 7. Budget and Finances

-Planning your finances and setting a budget are relevant before you can allocate resources or hire a team for your business.
+Planning your finances and setting a budget is relevant before you can allocate resources or hire a team for your business.
 Often business owners gauge their requirements and expand their budget way beyond the expected profit ratio.
-The spending budget should ideally be predicted keeping a safe margin depending on the expected profit in the first few months/year of the launch of your business.
-The budget plan should also consider the payouts, team salaries, and maintenance expenses that you expect in the first few months of operation.
+The spending budget should be predicted to keep a safe margin with expected profit in the first few months/year of the launch of your business.
+The budget plan should also consider the payouts, team salaries, and maintenance expenses.
 Having a secure budget plan helps resolve any unexpected finances for the smooth operation of your manufacturing business.

 8. Market to the right people

-Last but not the least, any product in the lines for manufacturing needs to be marketed well and to the right audience for the business to start on the right foot.
+Last but not the least, any product in the lines for manufacturing needs to be marketed well.
+This has to be done to the right audience for the business to start on the right foot.
 Assess your competition and understand your target group well before you decide on a suitable marketing campaign.
 Think of how you can make your product stand out amidst the competition while also deploying an innovative marketing tactic.

-Targeted emotional marketing techniques especially for your audience sector can be constructed depending on age, demographics, geographical location, etc. These requirements also need to be considered during product designing and rendering processes so the target audience can be catered to in minute aspects of the product.
-The right marketing strategy, both in elements during and after the manufacturing process can really make or break your manufacturing business.
+Targeted emotional marketing techniques for your audience sector can be constructed depending on demographics.
+These requirements also need to be considered during product designing and rendering processes.
+Thus, the target audience can be catered to in minute aspects of the product.
+The right marketing strategy, during and after the manufacturing process can really make or break your manufacturing business.

-Thus, many things need to go right and planned minutely for your manufacturing business to take off in the right direction.
+Thus, many things need to go right and be planned minutely for your manufacturing business to take off in the right direction.
 Analyzing and assessing each aspect minutely can help eliminate a lot of alternatives and be cost-efficient at the end of the day.
 A well-structured business plan and a good idea are the founding blocks for a great manufacturing business.
-If you have an idea, get going with a plan to skyrocket a brand new manufacturing business.
+If you have an idea, get going with a plan to skyrocket a brand-new manufacturing business.